 Federal Pacific Stab-Lok circuit breaker panels are considered by many, ” defective and unsafe” and an absolute must to be removed if you have one in your home.
 These panels were installed in the 50′s, 60′s, 70′s, and 80′s in many areas throughout the United States and North America.
 An investigation revealed that these panels cause approximately 2800 house fires a year.
 There was no recall for this panel primarily since they are out of business.
 The only state that had a class action lawsuit is New Jersey and there is no funding or grants to help people with the removal of these so you’re on your own.
 We have removed many of these panels due to defective breakers, mains, or just the sale of the home.
 The word is getting out on these panels and they are HUGE red flag amongst realtors, inspectors, and homeowners!
 Do your due diligence and consider this information a warning for you and your families safety.

 Zinsco Panels may leave homeowners at risk

 Most Zinsco panels are obsolete today.
-However, at one time, they were extremely popular and installed in many regions throughout North America.
-As time has passed, electricians and home inspectors have discovered that certain Zinsco panels often can fail to operate properly and may leave homes and homeowners at risk to both fire and electrical shock.
-These panels can work fine for years, but as homes have increased energy demands, these panels may overheat and portions of it melt.
+However, at one time, they were trendy and installed in many regions throughout North America.
+As time has passed, electricians and home inspectors have discovered that specific Zinsco panels often can fail to operate correctly and may leave homes and homeowners at risk to both fire and electrical shock.
+These panels can work fine for years, but as homes have increased energy demands, these panels may overheat, and portions of it melt.

 Burnt Main Breaker